Atsouky/cc-WorldRandomizer/README.md

 # CrossCode World Randomizer

-This mod randomizes all locations in Croscode.
+This mod randomizes all locations in CrossCode.

 ## Features
-- Randomizes all locations in the game (zone, doors).
+- Randomizes all locations in the game (zones, doors).
-- Simple interface: select the game's maps folder, choose your options, and click "Randomize".
+- Simple interface: select the game's map folder, choose your options, and click "Randomize."
-- Customizable settings for different playstyles (random : enemies, unique enemies, bosses ).
+- Customizable settings for different playstyles (randomized enemies, unique enemies, bosses).

 ## Installation
 1. Download the latest release from [GitHub Releases](https://github.com/Atsouky/cc-WorldRandomizer/releases/tag/v0.7.2).
-2. Put the files into a folder of your choice.
+2. Extract the files into a folder of your choice.
 3. Run the application (`Randomize.exe`).

 ## Usage
 1. Open the application.
-2. Select your CrossCode maps folder. (`.../Crosscode/assets/data/maps`)
+2. Select your CrossCode maps folder (`.../CrossCode/assets/data/maps`).
 3. Choose the randomization options you want.
-4. Click the **Randomize** button.
+4. Click the "Randomize" button.
-5. It will create a folder like `World_Rando_mods_{seed}` and put it in you mods folder
+5. A folder named `World_Rando_mods_{seed}` will be created in your folder.
+6. Place the `World_Rando_mods_{seed}` folder into your mods folder
-7. Launch CrossCode and enjoy the randomized world! (and verify in opition if it is active)
+7. Launch CrossCode and ensure the mod is active in the options.

 ## Notes
-- If you want the spoiler it is in the `World_Rando_mods_{seed}/spolier/spoiler.txt` file
+- If you want the spoiler file, you can find it in `World_Rando_mods_{seed}/spoiler/spoiler.txt`.
 - Back up your original game files before using the randomizer.
-- If you experience any issues, you can restore the original maps by replacing them with your backup.
+- If you experience issues, you can restore the original maps using your backup.

-- PS : I'm French, so sorry for my poor English
+> **PS:** I'm French, so sorry if my English isn't perfect!

-## Bugs
+## Known Issues
-- Only level 1 height randomize (because i don't who da f*ck put 8 TeleporterGround in the guilde.entrance maps and i think this is not isolated (unreachable Teleporter Ground))
+- Only level 1 height is randomized because some maps (e.g., `guilde.entrance` like *8* teleporters, 5 of which are inaccessible) contain multiple `TeleporterGround`, leading to unreachable areas.
-- And there is TeleporterGround use for developper debugging, so we teleporte into the void or the ground (there is one in autumn.path6)
+- Some `TeleporterGround` are used for developer debugging, which can teleport players into the void or the ground (e.g., in `autumn.path6` in the wall).
-- There is some error when linking maps it will be listed in the `World_Rando_mods_{seed}/spolier/unstable_link.txt` file
+- There may be errors when linking maps; they will be listed in `World_Rando_mods_{seed}/spoiler/unstable_link.txt`.
-- If you randomize enemies, no problem.
-But if you randomize bosses or unique enemies, it will mainly result in softlocks by enemies that require other enemies to beat or immortal enemies.
+- Randomizing enemies works fine, but randomizing bosses or unique enemies can cause softlocks due to enemy dependencies or invulnerable enemies.